Last Updated on 28 November 2025 by Cycloscope

 Can you take your bike on trains or buses in Taiwan?

-They try to justify themselves by saying that you can carry folding bikes and bikes stored in bags on every train, but that is just normal luggage, there’s no place in the world that forbids carrying a bag on a train.
-Moreover, the information desk at Kaohsiung station was very unfriendly, at the edge of racism, didn’t provide correct information, and refused to write down the names of the stations in English (I mean in the Latin alphabet).
+Moreover, the information desk at Kaohsiung station was very unfriendly, on the edge of racism, didn’t provide correct information, and refused to write down the names of the stations in English (I mean in the Latin alphabet).
 No such problems in other train stations, fortunately.

 Another weird thing about Taiwan’s railway system is that it seems to be stuck in the 80s.
-Employees still look for trains on paper books, and you have to register your bike at a desk where they’ll write down stuff with pen on paper.
+Employees still look for trains in paper books, and you have to register your bike at a desk where they’ll write down stuff with a pen on paper.
 Quite weird for such a developed country.

-About bicycles on long-distance buses, there is no specific rule, they will let you carry it if there is space in the luggage trunk.
+About bicycles on long-distance buses, there is no specific rule; they will let you carry it if there is space in the luggage trunk.
 Moreover, not all long-distance buses have big trunks, which adds to the gamble.

 You can carry your bike on the Taipei subway network, but only during the weekends and holidays.